-Gives your doctor a magnified 3D view of the structures at the front of the eye.
+This exam provides a magnified 3D view of the structures at the front of your eye.

-Dilating drops eye drops allow your pupils to enlarge so your doctor can evaluate the inner structures of your eye.
+Dilating drops eye drops enlarge your pupils so your doctor can evaluate the inner structures of your eye.

 Stains are carefully placed on the surface of your eye to detect patterns created by cells damaged by dry eye.

 Strips held under your eyelid measure your tear production.

-Digital images measure the thickness of the lipid layer of the tear film.
+Digital images measure the thickness of the oil (lipid) layer of the tear film.
 This test helps your eye doctor determine if you have evaporative dry eye disease.